 Pay Item Pay Unit

 Lime Ton

-Fly ash Ton
+Fly Ash Ton

-Manipulation (Depth) Square yard
+Manipulation Square yard

 Aggregate material (Type) Cubic yard or ton

-SECTION 307-HYDRAULIC CEMENT STABILIZATION
+SECTION 307--HYDRAULIC CEMENT STABILIZATION

-This work shall consist of stabilizing roadbed material as specified or as directed by the Engineer and constructing one or more courses of the pavement structure using a mixture of soil, or approved aggregates and hydraulic cement, on a prepared surface in accordance with these specifications and in conformity with the lines, grades, typical sections, and cross sections shown on the plans or as established by the Engineer.
+This work shall consist of stabilizing roadbed material as specified or as directed by the Engineer and constructing one or more courses of the pavement structure using a mixture of soil, or approved aggregates and hydraulic cement, on a prepared surface in accordance with the requirements of these specifications and in reasonably close conformity with the lines, grades, typical sections, and cross sections shown on the plans or as established by the Engineer.

-- (a) Cement shall conform to Section 214, Type I, IP, or II.
-Cement shall be transported, stored, and otherwise protected in accordance with Section 217.03. - (b) Water shall conform to Section 216. - (c) Asphalt used for curing or priming shall conform to Section 210 as applicable. - (d) Aggregate shall conform to Section 205, Section 207, or Section 208 or other Contract requirements as applicable. - (e) Select borrow shall consist of approved material having the specified CBR.
+- (a) Cement shall conform to the requirements of Section 214, Type I, IP, or II.
+Cement shall be transported, stored, and otherwise protected in accordance with the requirements of Section 217.03. - (b) Water shall conform to the requirements of Section 216. - (c) Asphalt used for curing or priming shall conform to the applicable requirements of Section 210. - (d) Aggregate shall conform to the applicable requirements of Sections 205, 207, or 208 or other contract requirements. - (e) Select borrow shall consist of approved material having the specified CBR.

-307.03-Field Laboratory
+307.03--Field Laboratory.